zvdy/parsero-go/README.md

 available or not.

-Also, the fact the administrator write a robots.txt, it doesn't mean that the files or directories typed in the Dissallow entries will not be indexed by Bing, Google, Yahoo, etc. For this reason, Parsero is capable of searching in Bing to locate content indexed without the web administrator authorization.
+Also, the fact the administrator write a robots.txt, it doesn't mean that the files or directories typed in the Disallow entries will not be indexed by Bing, Google, Yahoo, etc. For this reason, Parsero is capable of searching in Bing to locate content indexed without the web administrator authorization.
 Parsero will check the HTTP status code in